Environment and Natural Resources

 Are you interested in advocating and managing public lands, national parks or wilderness areas?
 Do you want to solve natural resource challenges?

 A bachelor's degree in environment and natural Resources (ENR) from the University of Wyoming will prepare you to be an environmental steward.
-You'll work with faculty and students to develop critical thinking and collaborative problem solving for a variety of natural resource challenges around the world.
+You'll work with faculty and students to develop critical thinking and collaborative problem-solving for a variety of natural resource challenges around the world.
 Professional and applied experiences outside the classroom will provide you with hands-on knowledge and enhance your employability after graduation.

-The Haub School of Environment and Natural Resources supports students as well as citizens, stakeholders and decision makers by giving them the skills and tools they need to build durable, inclusive solutions to our most pressing environment and natural resource challenges.
+The Haub School of Environment and Natural Resources supports students as well as citizens, stakeholders and decision makers by giving them the skills and tools they need to build durable, inclusive solutions to our most pressing environmental and natural resource challenges.

 About Our Environment and Natural Resources Degree

-An understanding of environment and the earth's natural resources is relevant to every field of study - from biology to business, from public health to political science, from art to anthropology and many more.
+An understanding of the environment and the earth's natural resources is relevant to every field of study - from biology to business, from public health to political science, from art to anthropology and many more.
 Choose from two degree options:

 • Earn a bachelor of science in environment and natural resources along with completing a concurrent undergraduate degree of your choosing from another area of study at the University of Wyoming.